swxben/danny-boy/README.md

 ### DTOs without a parameterless constructor

-Most simple DTOs will just have a default parameter, however there are some cases where a DTO will require a more complex constructor. `ExecuteQuery<T>()` and `Select<T>()` have overloads that accept a factory method - an object of type `Func<T>`:
+Most simple DTOs will just have a default constructor, however there are some cases where a DTO will require a more complex constructor. `ExecuteQuery<T>()` and `Select<T>()` have overloads that accept a factory method - an object of type `Func<T>`: